SERVICES WE OFFER

-I offer online individual therapy to help Black women in their late 20s to early 30s get out of unfulfilling relationship patterns so that they can experience a true
+We offer online individual therapy to help women in their late 20s to early 30s get out of unfulfilling relationship patterns so that they can experience a true

-Because I really enjoy and cherish the work I do, it is important that I make sure my client and I are a good fit.
-I want to make sure my services are the best for each other.
-This is why I offer a free 15-minute consultation.
+Because we really enjoy and cherish the work we do, it is important that we make sure my client and we are a good fit.
+We want to make sure our services are the best for your needs.
+This is why we offer a free 15-minute consultation.